Beyond Random Augmentations: Pretraining with Hard Views: Method

 We now formalize how we expose the model to more challenging views during pretraining.
 In a nutshell, \MethodName{} extends the random view generation by sampling adversarially harder views during pretraining.
 Instead of having two sets of augmentations $A$ and $B$, we now sample $N$ sets of augmentations, denoted as $\mathcal{A} = \{A_1, A_2, \ldots, A_N\}$.
 Each set $A_i$ is sampled from the image augmentation distribution $\mathcal{T}$, and applied to each image in $\mathbf{x}$, resulting in $N$ augmented sets of views $\mathbf{x}^{A_1}, \mathbf{x}^{A_2}, \ldots, \mathbf{x}^{A_N}$.
 Similarly, we obtain $N$ sets of embeddings \(\mathbf{z}^{A_1}, \mathbf{z}^{A_2}, \ldots, \mathbf{z}^{A_N}\) and predictions \(\mathbf{h}^{A_1}, \mathbf{h}^{A_2}, \ldots, \mathbf{h}^{A_N}\) through the encoder and projector networks.
 We then define a new objective function that seeks to find the pair $(x_{i}^{A_{k}}, x_i^{A_{l}})$ of a given image $x_i$ that yields the highest loss:

 {}where $\mathcal{L}(\theta)_{i, k, l}$ simply denotes a sample-wise variant of Eq. \ref{eq:simsiam}.

 Overall, we first generate $N$ augmented views for each image $x_i$ in the minibatch.
-Then, we create all combinatorially possible $\binom{N}{2}$ pairs of augmented images for $x_i$.
-Subsequently, we use Eq. \ref{eq:acl} to compute the sample-wise loss for each pair which corresponds to invoking forward passes.
+Then, we forward these augmented views through the networks and create all combinatorially possible $\binom{N}{2}$ pairs of augmented images.
+Subsequently, we use Eq. \ref{eq:acl} to compute the sample-wise loss for each pair.
 We then select all pairs that yielded the highest loss to form the new \emph{hard} minibatch of augmented sets $\textbf{x}^{A_{k_*}}$ and $\textbf{x}^{B_{l_*}}$, discard the other pairs and use the hard minibatch for optimization.
 As shown in Algorithm \ref{alg}, we repeat this process in each training iteration.

 Intuitively, our approach introduces a more challenging learning scenario in which the model is encouraged to learn more discriminate features by being exposed to harder views.
-In the early stages of training, the embedding space lacks a defined structure for representing similarity among views.
-As training progresses, our method refines the concept of similarity through exposure to increasingly harder views given the current model state.
-By limiting the number of sampled views, we upper-bound the difficulty of learning to avoid overly difficult tasks that would impede learning.
-This ensures a gradual and controlled evolution of the embedding space, where the difficulty of views escalates in tandem with the model's growing capacity to differentiate them.
-Consequently, our method systematically advances the representation of challenging views within the embedding space, which we believe to be the reason for improved feature learning.
+In the early stage of training, the embedding space lacks a defined structure for representing similarity among views.
+As training progresses, our method refines the concept of similarity through exposure to views that, from the perspective of the model, remain challenging given its current state.
+By limiting the number of sampled views, we upper-bound the difficulty of learning to prevent tasks from becoming too difficult and hindering learning.
+This ensures a controlled evolution of the embedding space, where the model's perception of difficulty is continuously challenged in tandem with its growing capacity to differentiate views.
+Consequently, \MethodAbbr{} can be seen as a regularization that prevents the model from overfitting to easy views.

 While we exemplified the integration of \MethodAbbr{} with the SimSiam objective, integrating it into other contrastive methods is as straightforward.
 The only requirement of \MethodAbbr{} is to be able to compute sample-wise losses (to select the views with the highest loss).
 In our experiments section and in addition to SimSiam, we study the application of \MethodAbbr{} to the objectives of DINO, iBOT, and SimCLR (see also Appendix \ref{appendix:simclr_objective} for a formal exemplary definition for the integration of \MethodAbbr{} into SimCLR).